raeganbest/webs2025spring/README.md

 Note: All the major components for my projet can be found in the **docs folder** and the homepage for my website can be accessed through the **index.html file**.

 ## About the Website
 For my project, I decided to create a fashion website.
 The look of it is similar to that of fashion blogs and clothing sites, and includes highlights of my favorite shoes and outfit combinations.
 I decided to take this route because fashion is a major means through which I express myself, but before this, I hadn't really taken the time to document my outfits and collection.
-Thus, I took advantage of this assignment to do so.
+The main function I wanted for my website was not only to showcase my wardrobe, but to also give users links to follow if they want to obtain one of the pieces themseles (and while I used direct links for some pieces, others were just attributed to the store I got them from to at least give them some direction).

 ## Creative Process
 When it came to the planning stage for my site, I spent a lot of time looking through Pinterest for inspiration on how to structure it.
 I knew how I wanted to arrange the clothes for the photos (something I also gotten inspiration from with my own Pinterest boards), but after scrolling through the website ideas they had I stumbled across a few that I really liked ([Example 1](https://www.pinterest.com/pin/9218374232126216/), [Example 2](https://www.pinterest.com/pin/808818414359924402/)).
 Now using these ones as inspiration was incredibly ambitious, especially since I had never worked with HTML and CSS before this, but nonetheless I was hoping to achieve a design that mirrored those ones to some extent.